 Interview #30 with Jerry Jessop.
 He worked at Atari from 1977 to 1984 (the description says he worked there until 1985, but in the interview he says he left soon after it was announced the Tramiels bought the company, which was in ’84).
 He worked on Atari’s 8-bit computers.
 There were some inside baseball stories in this interview about the development of the Atari 1400XL and 1450XLD, which were never sold.
 The most fascinating part is where he described working on a prototype called “Mickey” (also known as the 1850XLD) which might have become Atari’s version of the Amiga computer had things worked out differently.
 It was supposed to be a Motorola 68000 computer that used a chipset that Amiga Inc. was supposed to develop for Atari, in exchange for money Atari had loaned to Amiga for product development.
 There is also history which says that Atari structured the loan in a predatory manner, thinking that Amiga would never be able to pay it off, in which case Atari would’ve been able to take over Amiga for free.
 Commodore intervened, paid off the loan, got the technology, and the rest is history.
 This clarified some history for me, because I had this vague memory for years that Atari planned to make use of Amiga’s technology as part of a deal they had made with them.
 The reason the Commodore purchase occurred is Amiga ran through its money, and needed more.
 It appears the deal Atari had with Amiga fell through when the video game crash happened in 1983.
 Atari was pretty well out of money then, too.

 Interview #37 with David Fox, creator of Rescue on Fractalus, and Ballblazer at Lucasfilm Games.
-An interesting factoid he talked about is that they wrote these games on a DEC Vax, using a cross-assembler that was written in Lisp.
+An interesting factoid he talked about is that they wrote these games on a DEC Vax.
+For Ballblazer, they used a cross-assembler that was written in Lisp.
 I read elsewhere that the assembler had the programmer write code using a Lisp-like syntax.
 They’d assemble the game, and then download the object code through a serial port on the Atari for testing.
 Fox also said that when they were developing Ballblazer, they sometimes used an Evans & Sutherland machine with vector graphics to simulate it.

 Interview #40 with Doug Carlston, co-founder and CEO of Brøderbund Software.
 Brøderbund produced a series of hit titles, both applications and games for microcomputers.
 To people like me who were focused on the industry at the time, their software titles were very well known.
 Carlston talked about the history of the company, what led to its rise, and fall.
 He also had something very interesting to say about software piracy.
 He was the first president of the Software Publishers Association, and he felt that they took too harsh a stand on piracy, because from his analysis of sales in the software industry, it didn’t have the negative effect on it that most people thought it did.
 He saw piracy as a form of marketing.
 He thought it increased the exposure of software to people who would have otherwise not known about it, or thought to buy it.
 He said when he compared the growth of software sales from this era to when software was first released on CDs, during a time when recording to CDs was too expensive for most consumers, and the volume of data held on CDs would have taken up a very large chunk of users’ hard drive space, if not exceeded it (so piracy was nearly impossible), he said he didn’t notice that big of a difference in the sales growth curves.
 Nevertheless, some developers at Brøderbund were determined to foil pirates, and a story he told about one developer’s efforts was pretty funny. 🙂 Though, he thought it went “too far,” so they promptly took out the developer’s piracy-thwarting code.